vaibhavgupta03/Digital-Calculator-App-MATLAB/README.md

 - Click on the "Run" button in the App Designer toolbar.
 - The calculator UI will launch, and you can start performing calculations.

+## How to Use the Calculator
+### Input Numbers:

+- Enter the first number in the "Input Number 1" field.
+- Enter the second number in the "Input Number 2" field.
+### Select an Operation:

+- Click on the desired operation button (+, -, *, /, ^) to perform the calculation.
+### View the Result:

+- The result will be displayed in the "Output" field.

 ## How to Design the Calculator
 ### UI Components:
 - Use uipanel for organizing different sections like input numbers, operators, and results.